REVANTH-2-0-0-4/react/reactfibrearchitecture.md

 # Reconciliation in React

 ## 1. Definition of Reconciliation
 Reconciliation is the algorithm React uses to diff one tree of nodes against another to determine which parts need to be updated in the DOM (or other rendering environments).
-This process ensures that the UI reflects the current state of the application without the need for costly full re-renders.
+This process ensures that the UI reflects the current state of the application without the need for costly full re-renders. so reconciliation is diffing algorithm

 ### Analogy
 Imagine you have a big art project that you're working on.
 Instead of painting directly on the canvas every time you want to make a change, you create a sketch on paper first.
 This sketch is a lot easier to modify and helps you plan how the final artwork will look.
 This is similar to how React works with something called the virtual DOM.